 - Sunflower greens

 - In a large bowl mix the ground round, Ultimate Burger Seasoning, cream and oil.
 Do not over mix or your burgers will be too dense.
-Form into three patties, separate with, parchment or waxed paper and refrigerate.
+Form into two patties, separate with parchment or waxed paper and refrigerate.

-- Melt the butter with the 2 TBS olive oil in a large non-stick pan.
+- Melt the butter with the 1 TBS olive oil in a medium non-stick pan.
 Slice the mushrooms thinly and add to the hot pan.
 Season to taste with salt, and pepper.
 Add the Worcestershire sauce.
 Cook the mushrooms over medium heat until they release their liquid.
 Drain the mushrooms in a large strainer then return to the pan and cook until tender and lightly browned.

 - Remove the burger patties from the fridge and grill to preferred doneness.
 Place a slice of Swiss cheese atop each patty and cook until melted.